 The following points are often contended by those who oppose breed bans:

-- Our Country was not founded on the restriction and punishment of the masses based on the actions of a few.
+- The USA generally does not favor the restriction and punishment of the masses based on the actions of a few.

 - Focusing legislation on dogs that are "vicious" distracts attention from the real problem, which is irresponsible owners.

-- These very breeds as a whole have proven their stability and good canine citizenry by becoming 'Search & Rescue dogs, Therapy dogs working inside hospitals, professional Herding dogs and family companions for years.
+- These very breeds as a whole have proven their stability and good canine citizenry by becoming search and rescue dogs, therapy dogs working inside hospitals, herding dogs and family companions for years.

-- Banning the so-called dangerous breed will merely hasten the upswing in popularity of some other breed that will be used for vicious attacks on people and other animals.
+- Banning one so-called dangerous breed will merely hasten the upswing in popularity of some other breed that will be used for vicious attacks on people and other animals.

 - There is no valid reason to deprive animal lovers of their well behaved pets.